Sino-Soviet split: Discontents of de-Stalinization

 Ideological differences between Mao and Khrushchev compounded the insecurity of the new communist leader in China.
-Following the Chinese civil war, Mao was especially sensitive to ideological shifts that might undermine the CCP, the Chinese Communist Party.
-In an era saturated by this form of ideological instability, Khrushchev’s anti-Stalinism was particularly impactful to Mao.
-Mao saw himself as a descendent in a long Marxist-Leninist lineage of which Stalin was the most recent figurehead.
-Chinese leaders began to associate Stalin’s successor with anti-party elements within China.
+Following the Chinese civil war, Mao was especially sensitive to ideological shifts that might undermine the CCP.
+In an era saturated by this form of ideological instability, Khrushchev's anti-Stalinism was particularly impactful to Mao.
+Mao saw himself as a descendent in a long Marxist–Leninist lineage of which Stalin was the most recent figurehead.
+Chinese leaders began to associate Stalin's successor with anti-party elements within China.
 Khrushchev was pinned as a revisionist.
 Popular sentiment within China regarded Khrushchev as a representative of the upper-class, and Chinese Marxist-Leninists viewed the leader as a blight on the communist project.
 While the two nations had significant ideological similarities, domestic instability drove a wedge between the nations as they began to adopt different visions of communism following the death of Stalin in 1953.

-Popular sentiment within China changed as Khrushchev’s policies changed.
-Stalin had accepted that the USSR would carry much of the economic burden of the Korean War, but, when Khrushchev came to power, he created a repayment plan under which the PRC would reimburse the Soviet Union within an eight year period.
+Popular sentiment within China changed as Khrushchev's policies changed.
+Stalin had accepted that the USSR would carry much of the economic burden of the Korean War, but, when Khrushchev came to power, he created a repayment plan under which the PRC would reimburse the Soviet Union within an eight-year period.
 However, China was experiencing significant food shortages at this time, and, when grain shipments were routed to the Soviet Union instead of feeding the Chinese public, faith in the Soviets plummeted.
-These policy changes were interpreted as Khrushchev’s abandonment of the communist project and the nations’ shared identity as Marxist-Leninists.
-As a result, Khrushchev became Mao’s scapegoat during China’s food crisis.
+These policy changes were interpreted as Khrushchev's abandonment of the communist project and the nations' shared identity as Marxist-Leninists.
+As a result, Khrushchev became Mao's scapegoat during China's food crisis.

-Conflicting national interests

-In July 1958, in Beijing, Khrushchev and Mao were negotiating joint Sino-Soviet naval bases in China, from which nuclear-armed Soviet Navy ballistic missile submarines would deter US intervention in East Asia.
-The agreement failed when Mao accused Khrushchev of trying to establish Soviet control of the PRC's coast.
-At the end of August, Mao sought the PRC's sovereignty upon Taiwan by attacking the Matsu islands and Kinmen island which resulted in the Second Taiwan Strait Crisis.

-In launching that regional war, Mao did not inform Khrushchev.
-Formal, ideological response to that geopolitical contingency compelled Khrushchev to revise the USSR's policy of peaceful coexistence to include regional wars, such as the recent Taiwan crisis.
-Mao's withholding of information from Khrushchev worsened their personal–political relations, especially because the US threatened nuclear war upon China and the USSR, if the PRC invaded Taiwan; thus Mao's continual shoot-outs with Chiang Kai-shek caused Khrushchev to react to Sino-American quarrels about the remnants of the civil war in China.

-Khrushchev doubted Mao's mental sanity, because his unrealistic policies of geopolitical confrontation might provoke nuclear war between the capitalist and the communist blocs.
-To thwart Mao's warmongering, Khrushchev cancelled foreign-aid agreements and the delivery of Soviet atomic bombs to the PRC.